GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 $
 <eq:rl:intro:value_function>
 Naturally, this quantity depends on the considered policy $pi$.
-The value function plays a central role in #acr("RL").
+The value function is central to #acr("RL").
-It quantifies the long-term desirability of being in a particular state, under a given policy.
+It quantifies the long-term desirability of being in a particular state under a given policy.
 A state with high value is one from which the agent expects to collect large cumulative rewards in the future.
 This notion underlies many #acr("RL") algorithms, especially those that evaluate and improve policies by estimating how good it is to visit certain states.